nadia2004/imo_performance_analysis/README.md

-# International Mathematical Olympiad (IMO) Data Analysis: 2015–2024
+This project analyzes ten years of International Mathematical Olympiad (IMO) data (2015–2024) to identify the key drivers of sustained national performance.
+Using both country-level and individual-level datasets, the analysis examines trends in team rankings, contestant experience, and problem-specific performance to understand what differentiates consistently top-performing nations.

-This project analyzes **10 years of IMO data** to understand factors contributing to sustained national success in the competition.
-Using country- and individual-level datasets, we examine trends in team performance, contestant experience, and problem-specific scores.
-The analysis combines **data wrangling, visualization, and statistical insights** to uncover patterns that differentiate top-performing nations.
+## Project Overview

-## Background
+The International Mathematical Olympiad (IMO) is the world’s most prestigious mathematics competition for pre-university students.
+Each country fields a team of six contestants, with national rankings determined by the team’s combined score.
+While medals are awarded individually, long-term national success depends on collective performance.

-The International Mathematical Olympiad (IMO) is the most prestigious global mathematics competition for pre-university students.
-Each country fields a team of six students, and rankings are based on combined team scores.
-This project focuses on evaluating **how team experience and problem-specific performance influence country rankings**, with a particular focus on the top-performing countries over the 2015–2024 period.
+This study evaluates whether team experience and problem-specific mastery explain differences in country rankings over time.
+The results show that average contestant experience has little to no relationship with national performance, whereas strong performance on the most difficult problems (P3 and P6) consistently distinguishes top-ranked countries from the rest.
+These findings suggest that sustained IMO success is driven less by experience accumulation and more by strategic mastery of high-difficulty problems.

 ## Sample Visualizations